Loreck-SWGOH/SWGOH-Mod-Squad/docker/README.md

   ```
   It is important that the containers and repositories are in the same directory to allow project code access outside of the Docker instance.
 WARNING: It is NOT recommended putting these directories in cloud storage --- permissions on such files may be messed up and you may have trouble running programs that depend on having specific permissions.

 * Download all the files in this folder into the `container` subdirectory created above.
 Since GitHub works on a per repo basis you may have to download the entire repo as an archive (zip, tar, etc.) and extract only the interested files.
-We will call this subdirectory your "container directory".
 If it's set up correctly, you should be able to find the file with path `container/compose.yaml` relative to your project directory.

 ## Getting started

 * Ensure that the Docker Desktop is running.
-Open your CLI and change directories to your container subdirectory.
+Open your CLI and change to your container subdirectory.
 Add environment variables to the `.env` file if desired.

-* Prepare the Docker containers:
+* In the CLI, from the container subdirectory, prepare the Docker containers:
   ```
   docker compose build
   ```
   This will take quite some time, as it involves downloading various software and setting things up, but you only have to run this once.

-* In our default setup, we assume that for convenience, you will want to access your entire course directory from within your container as well.
-Hence, before we launch the containers, open Settings for Docker Desktop, go to Resources -> File Sharing, and add your course directory (one level above the container directory) to the list (to be "bind mounted").
+When complete you should see the container image in Docker Desktop.

+* The default setup assumes that you will access the development code outside the Docker instance and that the development code is located within the git subdirectory that you created above.
+If you make changes to the location/name of your git subdirectory, then make the appropriate changes to `compose.yml`

-* To start the containers for the first time,
+* In the CLI, from the container subdirectory, to start the containers for the first time,
   ```
   docker compose up -d
   ```
+  If successful, then you should see new containers in the Docker Desktop.

 ## Using containers

-For the following, assume that Docker Desktop is up and running, and you are executing commands in your host shell with your working directory being the container subdirectory (where `compose.yaml` resides).
+You can manage your containers from the Docker Desktop.
+Starting and stopping the containers can be performed via the `Containers` section in the left menu of the Docker Desktop.

-* To start/stop running the containers, use:
+* If you need to use the CLI, then from the container subdirectory you can start/stop running the containers:
   ```
   docker compose start
   docker compose stop
   ```

-* While the containers are running, to log into your container running Ubuntu, type:
+* While the containers are running you can log into the Ubuntu container.
+From the CLI, change to the container subdirectory, and type:
   ```
   docker compose exec -it ubuntu bash --login
   ```